 - Full professional proficiency.
 You’ll be able to master most conversations and express yourself and your ideas with confidence.
 If you practiced constantly, you should be at this level after four years.

 - Native or bilingual proficiency.
 This is hardly achievable as an adult and probably you don’t need to, anyway.
-You will probably need to spend years in Italy and practice the language full immersed in the cultural and linguistic context.
+You will probably need to spend years in Italy and practice the language fully immersed in the cultural and linguistic context.

-Study regularly at least for the first three months to give yourself a solid boost.
+My advice is: study regularly at least for the first three months to give yourself a solid boost.
 Once you are an intermediate Italian speaker and slow down, you will likely forget a word here and there, but at least you won’t forget how to hold a conversation.

 How hard is it to learn Italian?